-If you would like to know how to find us, who is responsible for what are, this and more details about us is listed on the page with information about the division.
+If you would like to know how to find us, who is responsible for what, this and more details about us are listed on the page with information about the division.

 Note: within the department of physics and astronomy there is also a Division of Nuclear Physics working with fundamental research in hadron physics and nuclear structure.